stelijahsoftware/marelias-notepad/README.md

 X - Make hinted text have lighter grey colour at new note creation (completely removed) X - make scrollbar in files list always visible
 X - Darker scrollbars + wider
+X - green & red bg + [r + make 3 hashes orange ###
+X - Colour: ✓ ✗

 ### TODO:
 [H] - open with dialog for odt, doc, docx, odtf and pdf (see implementation in original app).
-Open files not ending in .txt/md in respective apps (feature already exists in original app, transfer it) - SEE THE DIALOG it shows you when you try to open an odt file.
+      Open files not ending in .txt/md in respective apps (feature already exists in original app, transfer it) SEE THE DIALOG it shows you when you try to open an odt file.
-[h] - green & red bg + [r + Colour: ✓ ✗, + make 3 hashes orange ###
-[H] - Put top bar on bottom for easier access to save button & rename..etc WIP - Publish to gplay
+[H] - Put top bar on bottom for easier access to save button & rename..etc [H] - Make selecting text and scrolling up faster (selecting text from middle of screen until top) [h] - Keep recently searched for items in search list WIP - Publish to gplay
-[H] - Make selecting text and scrolling up faster (selecting text from middle of screen until top) [h] - Keep recently searched for items in search list [M] - Show total notes count (+ on folders?)
+[M] - Show total notes count (+ on folders?)
 [M] - Do not use hour and minute for automatic numbering, instead use sequential numbers (if name exists, number sequentially rather than open existing note)
 [M] - Edit note title from note edit screen (like snotepad)